Recruitment for Technical Committee members

 The Care in the Home and Community Technical Committee develops standards and assesses leading practices related to services that clients of all ages receive within their homes and communities, that support independent living and quality of life.
 The services received address diverse care needs and are commonly delivered by regulated health care professionals (e.g. nurses, social workers and physiotherapists), unregulated health care professionals (e.g. personal support workers, health care aides, and community development workers), volunteers and carers.
 (Note that care in the home and community does not include primary care or emergency care services.)

-TC015 – Biomedical Laboratory and Diagnostic Imaging Services
+TC015 –Biomedical and Diagnostic Laboratory Services

 The Biomedical Laboratory Services and Diagnostic Imaging Services Technical Committee develops standards and assesses leading practices related to the delivery of biomedical laboratory services and diagnostic imaging services.